Do you also provide therapy for clients who are not on the autism spectrum?

 Do you provide therapy online?

-If you are interested in learning more about receiving psychotherapy online, you can contact Renew Telehealth at this link: www.renewtelehealth.com for information.
-Let them know that you have an interest in possibly working with me online.
-I am currently researching ways to make this type of service more readily available to my clients.
+If you are a resident of California and are interested in learning more about receiving psychotherapy online, let me know.
+I am currently researching ways to make this type of service more readily available to my clients, when appropriate.

 I noticed that you do not use person-first language.
 Why is that?